Article

 Session factory metrics

-Hibernate can provide session factory metrics, also known as L2 stats.
+Hibernate can provide session factory metrics, also known as L2 (level 2) stats.
 They are useful to understand the persistence operations that are executed over time, the most used entities, the most frequent or slow queries, etc. Session factory metrics can also be enabled by setting hibernate.generate_statistics to true or programmatically by executing sessionFactory.getStatistics().setStatisticsEnabled(true).
 Then you can use the statistics API to get many information:

 // To get the SessionFactory from the EntityManagerFactory, if needed